 What a Black Belt doesn’t mean

+It’s important to remember that black belt taekwondo students are still developing, and true mastery involves continuous learning, humility, and refinement.
 A black belt in taekwondo does not mean that you have mastered taekwondo, or that there is nothing left to learn.
 Instead, it simply means that you can follow all of the movements and the principles of taekwondo.

 A black belt also does not mean that you are an exceptional fighter or that you can beat anyone when sparring.
 Firstly, size does not matter in taekwondo.
 Secondly, there are many more techniques and skills to learn as you add stripes to your black belt by earning dan levels.